DeltaCodec/Botium-Toys-NIST/README.md

 The IT manager starts by implementing the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), establishing an audit scope and goals, listing assets currently managed by the IT department, and completing a risk assessment.
 The goal of the audit is to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.

-> "Your task is to review the IT manager’s scope, goals, and risk assessment report.
-Then, perform an internal audit by completing a controls and compliance checklist."
+> My task is to review the IT manager’s scope, goals, and risk assessment report.
+Then, perform an internal audit by completing a controls and compliance checklist.

 **Scope and goals of the audit**
 * **Scope:** The scope is defined as the entire security program at Botium Toys.
 This means all assets need to be assessed alongside internal processes and procedures related to the implementation of controls and compliance best practices.